-How Gratitude Changes Your Brain & Mood
+How Gratitude Changes Your Brain and Mood

 Introduction.

 Gratitude is not merely saying thank you as someone opens the door.
-It's a mindset, a daily habit, and a change of heart that has the power to revolutionize the way we live.
+It is a mindset, a daily habit, and a change of heart that has the power to revolutionize the way we live.
 Studies in neuroscience and psychology reveal that practicing daily gratitude can actually change the brain, improve mood, decrease stress, and build stronger relationships.

 So, how does gratitude actually impact the brain?
 What shifts occur beneath the surface when we focus on the positive in our lives?
 And how might a regular gratitude practice leave us mentally and emotionally tougher?